Jagadeesh-majji/GSIV23_jagadeesh_majji/README.md

 ### Netlify-link

 You can use the link here to view the application hosted using netlify [Netlify link](https://64e424724c04e713372dfb54--tubular-cactus-9040df.netlify.app/)

 ## Available Scripts

-In the project directory, you can run:
+After cloning the application, in the project directory, you can run:

 ### `npm start`